RicoValdezio/RoR2-ScrapScissors/README.md

 When a monster is killed while this is in the inventory, a random amount of "scrap" will be given to the player (this is currently hidden).
 When the player reaches 100 scrap, they are given a random item from the Sacrifice loot table.

-Math Breakdown
+Base Math Breakdown
 ------------
-- Basic monsters give 5-10 scrap
+- Basic monsters give 3 scrap
-- Elite monsters give 10-25 scrap
-- Basic bosses give 50-100 scrap
-- Elite bosses give 100-200 scrap
-- Additional stacks of Rusty Scissors give the player a higher chance of rolling high scrap values
+- Elites give 2 times the base amount
+- Bosses give 5 times the base amount
+- These amounts can vary by 20% in either direction
+- The above values are all configurable
+- Each stack gives an additional luck check and 2 extra items per stage

 Known Issues/Planned Updates
 ------------